Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Stable open -holomorphic maps

 \begin{Definition} We say a map $u:(\Sigma,\partial\Sigma)\rightarrow(X,L)$ is {\rm multiply covered} if there does not exist a point $z\in\Sigma$ such that

-A map is called {\rm irreducible} or {\rm somewhere injective} if it is not multiply covered. \end{Definition} The multiply covered maps are often singular points in the moduli space ${\cal M}_{{\bf k},l}(X,L,{\bf d})$.
-For keeping the paper in suitable length, we will essentially avoid dealing with these maps in the present paper, and the author plans to treat in another paper.
+A map is called {\rm irreducible} or {\rm somewhere injective} if it is not multiply covered.
+The moduli space ${\mathcal M}_{{\bf k},l}(\Sigma,X,L,{\bf d})$ or $\overline{\mathcal M}_{{\bf k},l}(\Sigma,X,L,{\bf d})$ is called irreducible if it contains no multiply covered pseudoholomorphic map. \end{Definition} {\it Remark}.
+As mentioned in the introduction, if there exists an anti-symplectic involution $\phi$ on the symplectic manifold $X$ such that $L={\rm Fix}(\phi)$, there is a modified definition of the so-called $\phi$-{\it multiply covered map}, we refer to the footnote of the Theorem \ref{thm-1.2}.
+The multiply covered maps are often singular points in the moduli space ${\mathcal M}_{{\bf k},l}(\Sigma,X,L,{\bf d})$.
+For keeping the paper in suitable length, we will avoid dealing with these maps in the present paper.